lch14forever/beem-static/README.md

 est <- beem2param(res)
 ```

-We compare the receiver operating characteristic (ROC) curve with computed area under the curve (AUC).
+We implement a function `auc.b` for ploting the receiver operating characteristic (ROC) curve with computed area under the curve (AUC).
+We compare the ROC curves of the above three methods.

 ```r
 par(mfrow=c(1,3))